pantheon-systems/documentation/source/content/relaunch.md

 1. Test and confirm that the new site is accessible via the custom domain over HTTPS (e.g., `https://www.example.com/`).

 1. Repeat steps 2-6 above for each affected domain.
-Keep in mind that `www.example.com` and `example.com` are different domains.
+Note `www.example.com` and `example.com` are different domains.

 1. In the new Site Dashboard, [standardize traffic for the primary domain](/domains/#redirect-to-https-and-the-primary-domain).